discordjs/guide/guide/popular-topics/permissions.md

 ### Replacing overwrites

-To replace all permission overwrites on the channel with a provided set of new overwrites, you can use the <branch version="v11.x" inline>`.replaceOverwrites()`</branch><branch version="v12.x" inline>`.overwritePermissions()`</branch> function.
-This is extremely handy if you want to copy a channels full set of overwrites to another one, as this method allows passing an array or Collection of [PermissionOverwrites](https://discord.js.org/#/docs/main/stable/class/PermissionOverwrites)<branch version="11.x" inline> or [ChannelCreationOverwrites](https://discord.js.org/#/docs/main/stable/typedef/ChannelCreationOverwrites)</branch>.
+To replace all permission overwrites on the channel with a provided set of new overwrites, you can use the <branch version="11.x" inline>`.replaceOverwrites()`</branch><branch version="12.x" inline>`.overwritePermissions()`</branch> function.
+This is extremely handy if you want to copy a channels full set of overwrites to another one, as this method allows passing an array or Collection of <branch version="12.x" inline>[PermissionOverwrites](https://discord.js.org/#/docs/main/master/class/PermissionOverwrites)</branch><branch version="11.x" inline>[PermissionOverwrites](https://discord.js.org/#/docs/main/11.5.1/class/PermissionOverwrites) or [ChannelCreationOverwrites](https://discord.js.org/#/docs/main/11.5.1/typedef/ChannelCreationOverwrites)</branch>.

 <branch version="11.x">